Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Human Detection

 \subsection{Domain}

-Wikipedia is widely used as training data for LLMs, particularly for low-resource languages, due to the scarcity of alternative datasets.
-Consequently, models often memorize Wikipedia content, leading to generated text that closely resembles human-written Wikipedia.
-Arabic tweets also present challenges for detection due to their short length and limited context, along with summaries, e.g.,\ for Arabic and Russian summaries, the expert detection accuracy is about 80\%.
+Wikipedia ubiquitous presence in training datasets leads to Wikipedia-like \textbf{mgt} resembling human-written Wikipedia. \tabref{tab:arabic-dialect_tweet-accuracy} shows that Arabic tweets also present challenges for detection due to their short length, and four dialects further increase the difficulty.
+Similar patterns appear in summaries, e.g.,\ for Arabic and Russian summaries, the expert detection accuracy is about 80\%.

 This conversely highlights the ability of language models to generate high-quality human-like text in the domains of Wikipedia, tweets, and summaries.
 In contrast, substantial differences between machine-generated and human-written text persist in news articles, QA, student essays, and peer reviews, making them much easier to recognize for human experts.